 View of Hohenschwangau-Castle

-The car park had a section specifically for Motorhomes to the right-hand side of the car park at a cost of 7 euros.
-We prepared and eat our lunch before heading for the castle enjoying the view from the car park of the castle nestled amongst the Bavarian mountains.
-The Neuschwanstein Castle reminded us of a fantasy world building with its peaky towers and white chalkstone walls.
-In fact, Disney World’s Cinderella Castle was inspired by this magnificent building, and he drew inspiration from it for his classic, Sleeping Beauty.
+The car park had a section specifically for motorhomes, located on the right-hand side for 7 euros.
+We prepared and ate our lunch before heading for the castle, enjoying the view from the car park of the castle nestled amongst the Bavarian mountains.
+The Neuschwanstein Castle reminded us of a fantasy world building with its peaked towers and white chalkstone walls.
+This magnificent building inspired Disney World’s Cinderella Castle, and he drew inspiration from it for his classic, Sleeping Beauty and the Seven Dwarfs.
 It is the most photographed building in Germany.

 View of Neuschwanstein-Castle-from-Motorhome